maysson19/maysson19/README.md

  《Mayson Said - 👩🏻‍💻》

 I'm a
-software engineer,developer
-and cybersecurity 🙋🏻‍♀️
+developer and cybersecurity 🙋🏻‍♀️

 I'm interested and have experience in 📌: